fensivebinary/devops/README.md

 ##### Deploy
 - nginx: deals with deploying nginx on CentOS
-- squid: deals with deploying squid on CentOS
+- squid: deals with deploying squid proxy with and without auth on CentOS